arenasluo/weijun_cv/README.md

 ### About
 ### I am now working at Signify (Philips Lighting) Research North America as machine learning research intern on AI and sustainability

-- Train deep learning models Vanila RNN, LSTM and GRU for time-series forecasting of location-based micro-climate, air pollution and urban heat island effect (UHIE) with real-time single sensor data from Signify's Interact Cloud; Achieved a good prediction performance with an average mean absolute percentage error (MAPE) of 12\%; Deploy online machine learning model demo by Flask and Heroku.
+- Train deep learning models Vanilla RNN, LSTM and GRU for time-series forecasting of location-based micro-climate, air pollution and urban heat island effect (UHIE) with real-time single sensor data from Signify's Interact Cloud; Achieved a good prediction performance with an average mean absolute percentage error (MAPE) of 12\%; Deploy online machine learning model demo by Flask and Heroku.

 - Incorporate spatial-temporal information and train deep learning models ConvGRU and ConVLSTM for time-series forecasting of the location variation of micro-climate, air pollution and urban heat island effect (UHIE) with real-time multiple sensor data from Signify's Interact Cloud; Deploy online machine learning model demo by Flask and Heroku and cell app demo on Philips Hue APP.

-- Develop time sequential outlier detection and prediction methods for Philips Dynalite system installed in luxury hotels for smart room management; stream time series room data information from Philips Interact IofT cloud, create labels for the regularized time sequential room logic pattern, build classification models for distinguishing the outliers, forecast the outliers by both supervised and non-supervised approaches.
+- Develop time sequential outlier detection and prediction methods for Philips Dynalite system installed in luxury hotels for smart room management; stream time series room data information from Philips Interact IoT cloud, create labels for the regularized time sequential room logic pattern, build classification models for distinguishing the outliers, forecast the outliers by both supervised and non-supervised approaches.

-- Write two invention disclosure (ID) of time sequential and location-based UHIE and room outlier predictions based on Signify's scalable IofT sensor network.
+- Write two invention disclosure (ID) of time sequential and location-based UHIE and room outlier predictions based on Signify's scalable IoT sensor network.
 --------------------------------------------------------------------------
 ### I am actively looking for the role of a full-time data scientist / machine learning engineer to apply cutting-edge methods to understand massive data and improve its impact on society.
 My doctoral research experience has equipped me with versatile skill sets: